Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDateTime-c.rst

 :sip:ref:`~PyQt6.QtCore.QDateTime` takes into account transitions between Standard Time and Daylight-Saving Time.
 For example, if the transition is at 2am and the clock goes forward to 3am, then there is a "missing" hour from 02:00:00 to 02:59:59.999 which :sip:ref:`~PyQt6.QtCore.QDateTime` considers to be invalid.
 Any date arithmetic performed will take this missing hour into account and return a valid result.
 For example, adding one minute to 01:59:59 will get 03:00:00.

-The range of valid dates taking DST into account is 1970-01-01 to the present, and rules are in place for handling DST correctly until 2037-12-31, but these could change.
-For dates after 2037, :sip:ref:`~PyQt6.QtCore.QDateTime` makes a *best guess* using the rules for year 2037, but we can't guarantee accuracy; indeed, for *any* future date, the time-zone may change its rules before that date comes around.
-For dates before 1970, :sip:ref:`~PyQt6.QtCore.QDateTime` doesn't take DST changes into account, even if the system's time zone database provides that information, although it does take into account changes to the time-zone's standard offset, where this information is available.
+For date-times that the system ``time_t`` can represent (from 1901-12-14 to 2038-01-18 on systems with 32-bit ``time_t``; for the full range :sip:ref:`~PyQt6.QtCore.QDateTime` can represent if the type is 64-bit), the standard system APIs are used to determine local time's offset from UTC.
+For date-times not handled by these system APIs, :sip:ref:`~PyQt6.QtCore.QTimeZone.systemTimeZone` is used.
+In either case, the offset information used depends on the system and may be incomplete or, for past times, historically inaccurate.
+In any case, for future dates, the local time zone's offsets and DST rules may change before that date comes around.

 .. _qdatetime-offsets-from-utc:

 Offsets From UTC
 ................

 There is no explicit size restriction on an offset from UTC, but there is an implicit limit imposed when using the :sip:ref:`~PyQt6.QtCore.QDateTime.toString` and :sip:ref:`~PyQt6.QtCore.QDateTime.fromString` methods which use a [+|-]hh:mm format, effectively limiting the range to +/- 99 hours and 59 minutes and whole minutes only.
-Note that currently no time zone lies outside the range of +/- 14 hours.
+Note that currently no time zone has an offset outside the range of ±14 hours and all known offsets are multiples of five minutes.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QDate`, :sip:ref:`~PyQt6.QtCore.QTime`, :sip:ref:`~PyQt6.QtWidgets.QDateTimeEdit`, :sip:ref:`~PyQt6.QtCore.QTimeZone`.